harshit1arora/gfg-accenture-2025/README.md

 # gfg-accenture-2025
 E-commerce platforms struggle with: Generic recommendations ("Customers also bought") that ignore individual preferences.
 Manual segmentation of users (e.g., "women aged 20-30") leading to irrelevant suggestions.
 Low conversion rates due to impersonalized browsing experiences.
 To solve these problems we have created SmartCart.
+Code will be uploaded post submission.
+Currently under final testing.
+Please refer to demo video/PPT for walkthrough.

 # 🔍 Smart E-Commerce Recommendations